 Providing the best customer experience is integral to our business in Canada and Lenovo Canada consistently receives a very high rating.
-This is a testament to the great relationships we have fostered with clients over the years and proves that the hard work and constant desire for bigger and better innovation and experience is worth it.
+This is a testament to the great relationships we have fostered with clients over the years and proves that the hard work and constant desire for bigger and better innovation and experience are worth it.

-What are some of the future projects or initiatives that Lenovo has planned that can benefit small and medium sized business owners?
+What are some of the future projects or initiatives that Lenovo has planned that can benefit small and medium-sized business owners?

 There are quite a few.

 We have our ThinkBook, which is a purpose-built product for SMEs.
-The device offers an innovative design, is well-stocked and with attractive pricing and backs it up with the power and support that is expected of Lenovo.
-In addition, the ThinkBook has rapid response with Windows Modern Standby that brings smartphone connectivity to a business laptop – the device can download emails, receive Skype call alerts and get app updates, even with the lid closed.
+The device offers an innovative design, is well-stocked and with attractive pricing, and backs it up with the power and support that is expected of Lenovo.
+In addition, the ThinkBook has a rapid response with Windows Modern Standby that brings smartphone connectivity to a business laptop – the device can download emails, receive Skype call alerts, and get app updates, even with the lid closed.
 The ThinkBook also comes with business-grade support and built-in self-management features.

 We are now also in the office collaboration business!
-Creating meeting room products that help enable broad-based collaboration in all organizations but especially with our turnkey offer in the small medium more importantly.
+Creating meeting room products that help enable broad-based collaboration in all organizations but especially with our turnkey offer in the small-medium more importantly.

 What is your final piece of advice to Canadian entrepreneurs when it comes to technology?